alexandruioanp/AIRCamTimer/README.md

 AIRCamTimer
 ===========

-A desktop AIR application that takes photos to be later assembled in a time-lapse video, featuring asynchronous image encoding using ActionScript workers.
+A desktop AIR application that takes photos to be later assembled in a time-lapse video, featuring asynchronous image encoding using ActionScript workers and hardware-accelerated StageVideo.

 Note
 ====